2020 Midwest derecho: Meteorological history

 Prior to August 10, the Storm Prediction Center (SPC) and the local offices of the National Weather Service (NWS) did not anticipate a storm of exceptional magnitude.
 Predictive weather models also yielded inaccurate projections of the storm and continued to do so even on the day of the event.
 On August 3, the SPC noted in a Convective Outlook that a series of shortwave troughs was forecast to move through northern portions of the U.S. in the coming days, becoming possible impetuses for thunderstorm development leading up to and on August 10.
 (Note: The Convective Outlook is a bulletin regularly issued by the Storm Prediction Center highlighting risk areas for severe weather in the continental U.S. Individual outlooks concern severe weather potential within one, two, three, or eight days of the bulletin's issuance.)
 Three days before the event, the SPC assessed a Marginal Risk of severe weather for a swath of the central U.S. extending from northern Kansas to southern Michigan, including parts of southern Iowa, northern Missouri, and northern Illinois.
 The risk level was elevated to a Slight Risk at midnight on August 10 prior to the onset of the damaging storms.
+However, the slight risk area did not include any part of Iowa; it instead covered a narrow corridor from central Kansas northeastward into north-central Missouri.
+Parts of Iowa remained under either a Marginal risk or a general non-severe thunderstorm risk; northwestern Iowa was removed from all thunderstorm risk areas entirely.
+While the 0100 UTC outlook did include Marginal and Slight risk for this area overnight through the early morning hours of August 10, any storms that formed were expected to be mainly be elevated and produce large hail with the possibility of damaging winds being less certain.
 Temperatures and dew points were between 70–80 F across the Midwestern U.S. around dawn on the morning of August 10.
 Winds blowing from the west were juxtaposed atop near-surface winds blowing from the southwest and south, resulting in strong wind shear over the region.
 The derecho began as a cluster of scattered thunderstorms that had formed during the previous night over south-central South Dakota.
 These storms tracked east along the South Dakota–Nebraska border and became better organized and coalesced, producing hail with diameters between 1–2 in and wind gusts between 60–70 mph over a narrow swath.
 In response to these developments, the SPC issued a special Convective Outlook at 8:00 a.m., highlighting a now Enhanced Risk of severe weather for areas in the storms' path including Cedar Rapids, Iowa, the Quad Cities metropolitan area, and Peoria, Illinois.
 According to the SPC, there was a 30 percent likelihood of areas within the Enhanced Risk zone experiencing thunderstorm winds or wind gusts in excess of 50 kn (60 mph; 95 km/h).
+Meanwhile, essentially the rest of Iowa was put under a Slight Risk.